 When there is weakness in muscles on one side of an axis (in this case the ankle or talocrural joint) there will be a corresponding tightness on the other side of the axis to keep the joint stable.

-Invert the foot of the most restricted side (take the sole of the foot towards the midline) and then holding that inversion, gently pull the top of the foot towards the shin.
+Invert the foot of the most restricted side (take the sole of the foot inwards) and then holding that inversion, gently pull the top of the foot towards your shin.
 Hold that contraction for 6 seconds and then relax.
-Repeat 6 times.
+Repeat a further 5 times.

 Repeat on the other ankle if you now have more range on the previously restricted side.

 Muscles that feel tight may not be the problem but rather a solution to the problem.